ridzwanmidris/ridzwanmidris.github.io/_posts/2020-3-6-What-to-ask.md

 These are just some of the questions I agree (cos they're not my own) that is reasonable for a data scientist to ask.
 I will be using these for all my projects now onwards.
 It may not be perfect, but I feel it is somewhere to start with.

-_What do you want, exactly?
+_What do you want, exactly?_

-What should it look like, exactly?
+_What should it look like, exactly?_

-When do you want it?
+_When do you want it?_

-What does your boss want to do with what you do with it?
+_What does your boss want to do with what you do with it?_

-What is important to you?
+_What is important to you?_

-Why do you want it?
+_Why do you want it?_

-How will you use it?
+_How will you use it?_

-Who will use it?
+_Who will use it?_

-Who might use it?
+_Who might use it?_

-Where will the output be stored?
+_Where will the output be stored?_

-How often will you use it?
+_How often will you use it?_

-How often may you use it?
+_How often may you use it?_

-What accuracy do you want?
+_What accuracy do you want?_

-Will this need to be changed in the future?
+_Will this need to be changed in the future?_

-After these questions are asked they should know to come back with questions like:
+After these questions are asked, you should know to come back with questions like:

-This is a mockup of the output you described, the way I understand it.
-Is that what you imagined?
+_This is a mockup of the output you described, the way I understand it.
+Is that what you imagined?_

-Are there things you feel I'm unclear about?
+_Are there things you feel I'm unclear about?_

-How do you feel about what it looks like?_
+_How do you feel about what it looks like?_

 Now, let's find ourselves a good project to work on!